SriSitharth/Matterport_Tagging_with_Excel/README.md

     Import Excel Data: Use the application to import data from Excel files containing tag information and associated metadata.
     Tagging: Tag specific locations within Matterport models using the imported Excel data, associating tags with relevant metadata.
     View Tags: View tags and associated metadata within the Matterport viewer, dynamically rendered based on the imported Excel data.
-    Edit Tags: Allow users to interact with tags within the Matterport viewer, including selecting, editing, and deleting tags as needed.
-    Export to Excel: Provide functionality to export tagged data, including modifications, back to Excel files for further analysis or sharing.

 ## Support